Seven-run inning powers Rangers past Angels - NewsBreak

 Trout, Taylor Ward and Anthony Rendon each homered for the Angels.
 Rendon drove in three runs, including an RBI single in the ninth.

-Making his first start since no-hitting the Tampa Bay Rays on May 10, Angels left-hander Reid Detmers was lifted after 3 2/3 innings, three runs and three hits, two walks and four strikeouts.
-His 61st and final pitch resulted in a game-tying, two-run home run to Calhoun, which tied the game at 3.
+Making his first start since no-hitting the Tampa Bay Rays on May 10, Angels left-hander Reid Detmers was lifted after 3 2/3 innings.
+He allowed three runs on three hits and two walks with four strikeouts.
+His 61st and final pitch resulted in a two-run home run by Calhoun that tied the game at 3.

 Comments / 0

-Note: EditorsNote: update 2: changes to “White hit” in lede